vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_layout.md

 ## Data in a row

-Different types of (weather) data, with [rounded](homeassistant_dashboard_formatting#rounded-temperature-sensors) states, next to each other in a single row.
-This saves a lot of space compared to normal entity states in a list!
+Different types of (weather) data, with [rounded](homeassistant_dashboard_formatting#rounded-temperature-sensors) states, can sit next to each other in a single row.
+This saves a lot of space compared to a normal entity list.

 <img src="images_layout/layout_weather.png" alt="machines" width="400px">

 The custom HACS integration [multiple-entity-row](homeassistant_dashboard_hacs#multiple-entity-row) is used here.
-Install this integration via this button in your own HA instance.\
+Install this integration in your own Home Assistant instance via this button.\
 [![Open your Home Assistant instance and show the app store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=benct&repository=lovelace-multiple-entity-row&category=integration)